codigo-magallanes/know-how/docs/git/fork-repository.md

 After making some changes in the PC files click in the '__Synchronize Changes__' icon in VS Code.
 This will upload the changes to the '_Fork_' in our repository.

+From the updated repo I can make a __Pull Request__.

+## Accepting the Pull Request

+New _requests_ will show up in the _main repo_, for the owner to approve.
+They appear in the __Pull requests__ tab.
+Once in the _Pull request_ page the owner can merge changes clicking in the button '__Merge pull request__'.
+Then he can change the 'commit' and update the repo.

 ## Resources

 - [GitHub Docs: fork a repo](https://docs.github.com/es/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)